AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 - **nml**: Template is described by a NeuroML file.
 Valid for biophysical model types.

-- **actdb**: Template is described using a pre-generated hoc template specifically designed to run AIBS cell type models.
+- **ctdb**: Template is described using a pre-generated hoc template specifically designed to run AIBS cell type models.
 Valid for both biophysical and single_compartment model types.

 - **hoc**: Template is described using a customized hoc file.
 Valid for both biophysical and single_compartment model types.